ocelot-cloud/docs/content/docs/overview/features.md

 weight: 10
 ---

 The goal is to create a solution whose free features meet the needs of casual users.
-Commercial premium features are for users who need more advanced functionality.
+Commercial premium features are for users who require more advanced functionality.
+Below are lists of key features and their availability and implementation status.

 ## Implemented Features